seatable/seatable-admin-docs/docs/config/dtable_db_conf.md

 This sections contains options for caching bases from dtable-server.

 - `dtable_server_url`: local address for dtable-server.
 You must specify this option.
 Typically it is `http://127.0.0.1:5000`.
-- `total_cache_size`: size of the cache in MB.
-Defaults to 500.
-Prior to Enterprise Edition 4.4, the size of base objects in cache was measured by storage size, and the cache was periodically cleaned to 70% of total_cache_size.
-Since Enterprise Edition 4.4, the size is measured by memory consumption (about 8 times bigger than before), and the cache will be cleaned with LRU algorithm to fit total_cache_size.
+- `total_cache_size`: size of the base cache in MB.
+Since 4.4 version, the default is 2000MB (2GB).
+Before 4.4 version, the default is 500MB.
+This difference is due to a change of memory consumption estimation algorithm.
+With 4.4 version the new algorithm is more close to the real memory consumption of the cache.

 ### `[backup]`